AntonioModer/simplify/README.md

 Simple Event-driven GUI toolkit for Löve2D.

 ## Install
-Simply download the folder, that i have provided and drop it into your main game directory.
+Simply download the folder, that i have provided and drop it into your root game directory.

 ## How to use